valerio-bozzolan/suckless-php/README.md

+# Boz PHP - Another PHP Framework
+To be clear I use to twist this framework very often deprecating and killing stuff how I feel in the morning.
+It's my custom laser cannon that serves dozen of very-different Content Management Systems "made from zero" in my single Debian GNU/Linux server.

+## Benefits as developer
+You can create a super-custom RDBMS CMS without reinventing the wheel:

+* No pain with DB table prefixes
+* No pain with DB associative options
+* No pain with login and user capabilities
+* No pain with register and enqueue JS and CSS
+* No pain with menu tree
+* No pain with file uploads
+* Very small websites with only what you want in the root of you project

+## Benefits as sysadmin
+* No pain with overweight copy-pasted websites to be hosted with redundant backups and too things to keep updated: The framework is in one place; the websites are in another places; data are in dabasase/databases.
+Everything it's how it should be done!
+* Do not waste the filesystem file cache feature (feel the pain of your kernel and of your hard-drive cache with `n` stand-alone websites without shared resources!)

-# Requirements
+## Requirements
 Obviously a webserver with PHP and MySQL or MariaDB working.
-Personally I have a simple GLAMP machine (GNU/Linux + Apache + PHP + MariaDB or MySQL).
+Personally I have a simple GLAMP machine (GNU/Linux + Apache + PHP + MySQL or MariaDB).
 Extra packages suggested:
 * `libmagic-dev`

 The `libmagic-dev` package is in the main Debian GNU/Linux repository and so I think it is in all other GNU/Linux distributions.
 It is needed in order to upload files safetely.

-# Simplest shared installation
+## Simplest shared installation
-This framework is intended to be used as a "shared library": so one can serve many sites.
-Start copy-pasting the source-code in a shared folder as `/usr/share`:
+As a shared library: one can serve many sites with a simple `require`.
+Start cloning the source-code in a shared folder as `/usr/share`:

     bzr branch lp:boz-php-another-php-framework /usr/share/boz-php-another-php-framework

 That's it!
 Leave that folder as is, you don't have to touch it anymore.

-# Use it
+## Use it
-Go to your website folder (e.g. `/var/www/blog`), and create your friendly config file (I use to call it `load.php` and please do so...) and write in it something as:
+Go to your website folder (e.g. `/var/www/blog`), and create your friendly config file.
+I use to call it `load.php` and please do so.
+Write in something as:
 ```php
 <?php
 $username = 'Your database username';